19h47/19h47-tabs/README.md

 Is the tabulation deletable ?
 You can set up this option by adding the `data-deletable` attribute on button.

-To active the button on first load, simply add a `is-active` class to the button, remove the `tabindex` attribute and switch to `true` the `aria-selected` attribute.
+To active the button on first load, add a `is-active` class to the button, remove the `tabindex` attribute and switch to `true` the `aria-selected` attribute.

 ### Tabpanel